TakaiKinoko/FangBlog/src/content/cuda5-coalesce/index.md

 Each time a DRAM location is accessed, **a range of consecutive locations that includes the requested location are actually accessed**.

-Many sensors are provided in each DRAM chip and they work in parallel.
-Each senses the content of a bit within these consecutive locations.
+Many sensors are provided in each DRAM chip and they work in parallel, each senses the content of a bit within these consecutive locations.

 Once detected by the sensors, the data from all these consecutive locations can be transferred at very high-speed to the processor.
 These consecutive locations accessed and delivered are referred to as **DRAM bursts**.